Mofehintolu-mumuni/SQL_AND_PLSQL/README.md

 # SQL_AND_PLSQL
-This Repo contains snippets of ORACLE SQL and PLSQL codes for a project
+This PLSQL/ORACLE SQL Repo contains snippets of ORACLE SQL and PLSQL codes for a project